zgompert/ChumashWGSmapping/README.md

 I am using our 2020 *T. chumash* genome assembly.
 This genome is described in [Nosil et al. 2020](https://www.proquest.com/docview/2473271380?pq-origsite=gscholar&fromopenview=true&sourcetype=Scholarly%20Journals).
 See [timema_chumash_29Feb2020_N4ago.report.pdf](https://github.com/user-attachments/files/17368853/timema_chumash_29Feb2020_N4ago.report.pdf) for a report from Dovetail.
 Past comparative alignments suggest general chromosome-level synteny with *T. crstinae* except that *T. cristinae* chromsomes 1, 3, 4 and 9 appear to be fused in *T. chumash*.
 Patrik suggested this is consistent with cytology (add source).
 Also note (from the report) that the genome size is notably larger than our other *Timema* genomes (2.4 Gbps) and the final assembly has a non-trivial number of duplicated BUSCOs (29).
 This could reflect some difficulities in the assembly (especially if the two genome copies differed enough) that might be cleaned up with phased genomes later.
 However, chromosome 8 appears to be largely syntenic (though not colinear) between *T. cristinae* and *T. chumash* and is the main focus of our interest ([see the TimemaFusion repository for past work on this](https://github.com/zgompert/TimemaFusion)).

+# DNA sequence alignment

+I aligned the whole genome sequence data to the *T. chumash* genome using `bwa-mem2`.